WDRC-FM

 WDRC-FM (102.9 FM) is a radio station with a classic rock format licensed to Hartford, Connecticut.
 The station began broadcasting in 1959 and was the first commercial FM station in the Hartford radio market.
-The station is owned by John Fuller's Red Wolf Broadcasting Corporation, with studios located on Blue Hills Avenue (Route 187) in Bloomfield, with other radio stations and its transmitter site is on West Peak in Meriden.
+The station is owned by John Fuller's Red Wolf Broadcasting Corporation, with studios located on Blue Hills Avenue (Route 187) in Bloomfield, Connecticut, with other radio stations and its transmitter site is on West Peak in Meriden, Connecticut.